binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter6.md

 ### Vishing (Phone Calls)

-There is the risk that some callers may become annoyed initially until they get used to the heightened security questions and techniques being carried out by call recipients.
+There is the risk that some callers may become annoyed initially until they become used to the heightened security questions and techniques being carried out by call recipients.
 You can use the additional policy and checks as an opportunity to market your heightened security standpoint as well.

 ### Spoofing Caller ID